Biden authorizes Ukraine to use US-supplied long-range missiles for deeper strikes inside Russia

 The White House agreed in May to allow Ukraine to use U.S.-provided weaponry for limited strikes just across the border with Russia.

 Long, Miller, Knickmeyer and Lee reported from Washington.
-Associated Press writer Will Weissert in West Palm Beach, Florida, contributed to this report.
+Associated Press writer Will Weissert in West Palm Beach, Florida, and Hanna Arhirova in Kyiv contributed to this report.

 Credit: AP